Stuart, Florida.

 Stuart's history is marked by its transformation from a small, isolated settlement to a thriving coastal town with a strong sense of community and a commitment to preserving its natural and historical heritage.

-The charm of this historic downtown is undeniable, with the beauty of the St. Lucie River just feet away from over 50 locally-owned shops, restaurants and galleries.
-There’s history around every corner with turn-of-the-century buildings and the Feed Store Museum steps from the Riverwalk boardwalk winding from the docks of Sunset Bay Marina to the historic homes of Seminole Street.
+The historic charm of this downtown area is undeniable, with the picturesque St. Lucie River just steps away from more than 50 locally-owned shops, restaurants, and galleries.
+History is everywhere, from turn-of-the-century buildings to the Feed Store Museum, all just a short stroll from the Riverwalk boardwalk that stretches from Sunset Bay Marina’s docks to the historic homes of Seminole Street.

-There’s always something happening in this coastal community, with live entertainment year-round in the beautifully restored Lyric Theatre, on the waterfront Riverwalk Stage, and in unique venues throughout downtown.
-Add craft and art festivals and holiday events, and there’s something fun for everyone.
+This coastal community is always buzzing with activity, offering live entertainment year-round at the beautifully restored Lyric Theatre, the Riverwalk Stage, and unique venues throughout downtown.
+With craft and art festivals, along with seasonal holiday events, there's something fun for everyone to enjoy.

 Sportfishing Charters

-The mission of the Historical Society of Martin County is to collect, preserve, and share the history of the Treasure Coast; to provide fresh, eclectic, and relevant exhibitions and engagements for their guests; to assure that their museums are vital, responsive, and agile community gathering places that nurture an environment of collaboration; to serve as a catalyst for economic development, and to continuously earn the honor of being a point of pride for the community.
+The mission of the Historical Society of Martin County is to preserve, collect, and share the rich history of the Treasure Coast.
+They strive to offer engaging, diverse, and relevant exhibits and programs for visitors, ensuring their museums remain dynamic, responsive, and collaborative community hubs.
+The Society aims to foster economic growth and continually uphold its reputation as a source of pride for the community.

 George W. Parks General Merchandise Store